Communities in Schools of Atlanta

 Atlanta Technical College

 Victoria Seals became the sixth president of Atlanta Technical College in 2016.
 Under her leadership, the college has established effective industry partnerships and student success initiatives—boasting a 98 percent job placement rate.
 Her service and leadership were recognized in 2020 by the Association of Community College Trustees, who named her Southern Region CEO of the Year.
-The Atlanta Business Chronicle has twice recognized her as one of Who’s Who in Education and as a Most Admired CEO in 2020.
+The Atlanta Business Chronicle has twice recognized her as one of their Who’s Who in Education and as a Most Admired CEO in 2020.
 One of Atlanta Business League’s Top 100 Women of Influence, she has received the South Fulton Chamber Educator of the Year and the Year Up Atlanta Urban Empowerment Awards.
 She has also been honored by the Urban League of Greater Atlanta.

 Education: Spelman College, University of Georgia (MA, EdS, EdD)